rodrigosanchezg8/sl-people/README.md

 ## Table of contents

+## Unit tests

+Simply run `ng test` to launch the Karma test runner.
+Every component has its own specs to ensure functionality.

 ### Build

 For production, simply run `node app` and `ng build -c production`, whereas for development you only need to use `ng serve`.